 Frequently Asked Questions

 How often should an engine be cleaned of debris?

-- Typically, if you live in a city or other urban area with little to no debris on the roads, you should try to clean your car engine at least twice a year.
+Typically, if you live in a city or other urban area with little to no road debris, you should try to clean your car engine at least twice a year.
 If you reside in a dry area where large amounts of dust can accumulate in your engine bay, you should clean your engine approximately every three months.

 Can I pour cold water on my engine to cool it down faster?